Kannauj: Medieval times

+Kannauj was clearly the wealthiest city in early Medieval India at large and the country all around Kannauj was called Āryāvarta.

+It seems likely that Kannauj and Middle country was the place of origin of majority of migrating Brahmins throughout the medieval centuries.

+In 1010 A.D.
+Mahmud of Ghazni saw Kannauj as a "City which raised its head to skies which in strength and structure might justly boast to have no equals".

 Sultan Mahmud of Ghazni captured Kanauj in 1018.
 Chandradeva founded the Gahadvala dynasty with its capital at Kannauj around 1090.
 His grandson Govindachandra "raised Kannauj to unprecedented glory."
 Muhammad Ghori advanced against the city, and in the Battle of Chandwar of 1193 killed Jayachandra.

 Alberuni has referred to "Kannoj" as the key geographical point to explain marching distances to other Indian cities.
 The "glory of Imperial Kannauj" ended with Iltutmish's conquest.

 Sher Shah Suri defeated Humayun at the Battle of Kannauj on 17 May 1540.